 - Polished surface – If etches are visible on a glossy surface, it is easy to use marble polish or etch removers because they are specific to Marble Repairs.
 Not only do they restore the shine of your marble, but they also make it appear brand new.
 You need to blend marble powder with water and rub your marble with a soft cloth to cover them up.

-- Severe Etching - Severe etch marks rarely occur but can appear if an acidic substance remains on the marble for a longer duration.
-In such a case, it may severely damages the marble surface.
-If you notice rough texture in a specific area, it is high time to call experts for marble restoration.
+- Severe Etching – Severe etch marks rarely occur but can appear if an acidic substance remains on the marble for a longer duration.
+In such a case, it may severely damage the marble surface.
+If you notice rough texture in a specific area, it is high time to call us to determine the best method of action.